-Commi ission Proposal EP ma andate Council Mandate Draft agreement Human rights, public prosecutors exercise their responsibilities objectively, taking their decision solely on the basis of the factual elements in the case file order, and taking into account all incriminatory and exculpatory evidence.
+Co ommission Proposal EP mandate Council Mandate Draft agreement Human rights, public prosecutors exercise their responsibilities objectively, taking their decision solely on the basis of the factual elements in the [case file-forder], and taking into account all incriminatory and exculpatory evidence.
 Where so provided by national law, the execution of the order might require the procedural involvement of a court in the executing State.
-Commented [HC6]: Presidency : not n lines 205 and 315 Recital 30a • ' 55 Justice, in connection of a decision.
-That in Independent where the risk of being directly, to external tions, in particular tuch as a Minister for the with the adoption tidependence should to where, based on the trules and an tork, the competent apable of exercising lities objectively and to the execution of his ts which are inherent turopean Production tr, taking into to tory and to and without being Presidency proposal 20/06/2022 : [DELETE]
+Commented [HC6]: Presidency : not in lines 205 and 315 Recital 30a 55 (30a) The competent issuing authority should be considered independent where it is not exposed to the risk of being subject, directly or indirectly, to external directions or instructions, in particular from the executive, such as a Minister for Justice, in connection with the adoption of a decision.
+That independence should be considered to exist where, based on the appropriate statutory rules and an institutional framework, the competent issuing authority is capable of exercising his or her responsibilities objectively and acts independently in the execution of his or her responsibilities which are inherent in the issuing of a European Production or Preservation Order, taking into account all incriminatory and exculpatory evidence and without being exposed to the risk that its decision- Presidency proposal 20/06/2022 : [DELETE]